Historical Places

 Spread the love

-Junagarh Fort, built in the fifteenth century in the city of Bikaner, has been calling all the history lovers since a very long time.
-It has been famous for its history and the enticing characteristics which depict the way royal families used to live.
+Junagarh Fort, built in the fifteenth century in the city of Bikaner, has been attracting history lovers for a long time.
+It is famous not only for its rich history but also for the intriguing features that depict the royal lifestyle of the past.

 Location

-The Junagarh Fort is located in the Bikaner city of Rajasthan.
-The fort became the focal point around which the city was developed.
-This fort is one of the very few that have not been constructed over a hilltop.
+Junagarh Fort is located in the city of Bikaner, Rajasthan.
+The fort became the central point around which the city was developed.
+Unlike many other forts in India, Junagarh Fort is one of the very few that were not built on a hilltop.

 History

-Junagarh Fort was built by Karan Singh, who was appointed as the Prime Minister of Raja Rai Singhji, a ruler of Bikaner.
-The foundation of the fort was laid on February 17, 1589, and on January 17, 1594, the construction was complete.
-Raja Rai Singhji himself was a connoisseur of art and architecture and applied his knowledge skillfully to present a sample of excellence that reflects in the inner and outer structure of the fort.
+Junagarh Fort was built by Karan Singh, who was appointed as the Prime Minister to Raja Rai Singhji, a ruler of Bikaner.
+The foundation of the fort was laid on February 17, 1589, and the construction was completed on January 17, 1594.
+Raja Rai Singhji himself was a connoisseur of art and architecture and skillfully applied his knowledge to create a structure that reflects excellence in both the inner and outer design of the fort.

-Additions were made to the primary design of the fort in later years.
-Karan Singh built the Karan Mahal Palace during the period the Mughals were controlling the state.
-Anup Singh, another ruler, added new palaces along with a Zenana quarter, which was meant exclusively for the use of women of the royal family.
-He made a hall for the audiences who came to watch the court proceedings and named it Anup Mahal.
-Similarly, other rulers who conquered or inherited the kingdom made several additions to the fort.
+Over the years, several additions were made to the fort.
+Karan Singh built the Karan Mahal Palace during the period when the Mughals controlled the state.
+Anup Singh, another ruler, added new palaces along with a Zenana quarter, which was meant exclusively for the women of the royal family.
+He also constructed a hall for audiences attending court proceedings, which came to be known as Anup Mahal.
+Other rulers who conquered or inherited the kingdom made several contributions to the fort’s development.

 Structure

 The fort consists of several palaces and temples.
-It is a rectangular expanse with 14.5 feet wide and 40 feet high walls.
-A moat, now no longer in existence, surrounded the fort in its early days.
-Seven gates and thirty-seven bastions were constructed as a security measure against enemies trying to attack the kingdom.
-As you enter inside the fort, you will come across the Hindu and Jain temples, before your attention gets caught by the beautifully carved red and golden sandstones.
+It is a rectangular structure with walls that are 14.5 feet wide and 40 feet high.
+Originally, a moat surrounded the fort, but it no longer exists today.
+Seven gates and thirty-seven bastions were built as a security measure against potential enemy attacks.
+As you enter the fort, you will first come across Hindu and Jain temples, followed by beautifully carved red and golden sandstones.

-This palace was built to mark the victory of Karan Singh against Aurangzeb, a ruler of the Mughal Dynasty.
-With beautiful stained glass windows and gardens, this palace is a true specimen of the aesthetics possessed by the rulers and architects.
-Several additions were made to this palace by the rulers in the later period, adding more to the appeal of the structure.
+1. Karan Mahal: This palace was built to mark Karan Singh’s victory over Aurangzeb, the Mughal emperor.
+With beautiful stained glass windows and gardens, the palace is a true representation of the aesthetic sensibilities of the rulers and architects.
+Several additions were made to the palace by later rulers, which further enhanced its appeal.

-Phool Mahal translates to Flower Palace or the Palace of Flowers and is believed to be the oldest section of the fort.
+2. Phool Mahal: Phool Mahal, meaning the Flower Palace, is believed to be the oldest section of the fort.

-It is the most opulent of all constructions inside the fort and served as the administrative headquarter to the king.
+3. Anup Mahal: This is the most opulent of all the structures within the fort and served as the administrative headquarters for the king.

-It is now a museum which exhibits the weapons used by the army.
-Among the various collections of this museum, there is an aircraft that had been used in the First World War and has been kept in good condition.
+5. Ganga Mahal: This is now a museum that showcases military artifacts, including weapons used by the army.
+One of the highlights of the museum is an aircraft that was used during the First World War and is still well-preserved.

 What to Do